Early Years Foundation Stage

 In Pre-school, staff provide daily feedback to parents about their child’s day.
 Parents are also invited to meet with their child’s Key Worker on a half-termly basis.
 During this meeting we discuss children’s progress and achievements, and identify areas in which we can work together to further support children’s development and progress.
 Throughout the year there are opportunities for families to get involved in various sessions with their child in pre-school such as: joining us on trips into the local area and beyond, fun mark-making sessions, parent phonics workshops, ‘getting your child school ready’ workshops, our Early Years Nativity and much more.
 Pre-school children also have fun home challenge tasks such as going on nature hunts, practising counting during play at home or going on ‘listening walks’ for example.

 Before starting Reception Class, families are invited to our Open Evening, a session in Reception Class and a Teddy Bear’s picnic.
 In the first week of the school year, we offer home visits.
 These have proven to be very popular and a fabulous opportunity for children to meet their YR teacher and TA again just before they start school, for us to find out about a child’s interests, and for Parents to find out and share any further information.
 Once children start Reception class, parents are invited to Parents Evenings in the autumn and spring terms, and an Open Evening in the summer term.
 In addition to this, the Reception teacher also offers informal ‘drop in’ sessions each term where the teacher shares a snapshot of the children’s learning, progress and achievements.
-Throughout the year parents are also invited to our Monster Phonics, writing and mathematics workshops where we share what and how we are teaching your child in school.
+Throughout the year parents are also invited to our Monster Phonics, writing, RE and mathematics workshops where we share what and how we are teaching your child in school.
 Reception class children also have homework linked to what they are learning in class.

 For more information please see our school Homework policy